hmslima/sambahsacompletegrammar/sambahsa.md

 **{ö} –** /ø/ – like the “ö” from german or the “eux” french.
-[]{#anchor-9}[]{#anchor-10}[]{#anchor-11}Don't you know german neither french? []{#anchor-12}There is no problem, I teach you how to made this sound.
-It's how you make the {e} sound, but with the mouth in the form you make the {o} sound, in other words, speak /e/ with the puckered lips.
+[]{#anchor-9}[]{#anchor-10}[]{#anchor-11}Don't you know german neither french? []{#anchor-12}There is no problem, I teach you how to make this sound.
+It's how you make the {e} sound, but with the mouth in the form you make the {o} sound, in other words, speak /e/ with the lips puckered.

 **{p} –** /p/ – like “p” in “**p**each”.

 **{q} –** /x/ – like the german “ach-laut” or like “j” in the spanish word “**j**ota”.
 Don't you know german neither spanish?
-There is no problem, I teach you how to made this sound.
-It's like the {h} sound, but the sound comes scraping the final of your throat; think in a vintage kettle.
+There is no problem, I teach you how to make this sound.
+It's like the {h} sound, but you put the back of your tongue against your soft palate as you do with {k} and {g}; think in a vintage kettle.

-**{r} –** /[]{#anchor-13}ʀ/ – in situations like in “radh”, “prete” and “accurat”, where after “r” there is a vowel, you can pronunciate it as the “r” in “**r**ed”.
+**{r} –** /[]{#anchor-13}ʀ/ – in situations like in “radh”, “prete” and “accurat”, where after “r” there is a vowel, you can pronunciate it as the “r” in “**r**ed” /ɹ/ or “tt” in “le**tt**er” /ɾ/.
 Actually sambahsa admits a wide variety of sounds – includding our “r” (!!!!!) –, but *if* it’s for elect an official sound, it should be the uvular “r” (/ʀ/) from german.
-[]{#anchor-14}Don't you know germa? []{#anchor-15}There is no problem, I teach you how to made this sound.
-Do the following exercise, gargle water (or any other liquid).
-Through this simple exercise you start to understand how to vibrate your uvula.
+[]{#anchor-14}Don't you know german? []{#anchor-15}There is no problem, I teach you how to make this sound.
+Do the following exercise, gargle a bit of water *(or any other liquid)* in order to you understand how to vibrate your uvula.
+The /ʀ/ sound is made by the trill of the uvula.

-**{r} –** /[]{#anchor-16}ʁ/ – in situations like in “irk”, “amor” and “absorb”, where after “r” there isn't a consonant or this “r” is the last letter of the word, this consonant assumes the sound \[ʁ\].
-The /ʁ/ is very similar the sound /h/ of “**h**orse”, but there are two differences, you must vibrate your vocal cords like you do in {d} or {n}
+**{r} –** /[]{#anchor-16}ʁ/ – in situations like in “irk”, “amor” and “absorb”, where just after “r” there is a consonant (not a vowel!) or this “r” is the last letter of the word, this consonant assumes the sound \[ʁ\].
+The /ʁ/ is very similar the sound /h/ of “**h**orse”, but there are two
-and the place of articulation of /[]{#anchor-17}ʁ/ is the uvula – while the place of articulation of /h/ is the glottis –, in other words, you must articulate the back of your tongue at the uvula.
-Just below some examples in IPA:
+differences: you must vibrate your vocal cords and the place of articulation of /[]{#anchor-17}ʁ/ is the uvula – while the place of articulation of /h/ is the glottis *(which for some people is the same that it doesn't have a place of articulation)* –, in other words, you must put the back of your tongue against the uvula.
+If it still is difficult for you, let's try an exercise: when you make the sound /h/ you don't vibrate your vocal cords, the vibration of the vocal cords are important, it's that what differentiates the sounds /t/ *(voiceless, without vibration)* and /d/ *(voiced, with vibration)*, /k/ *(voiceless)* and /g/ *(voiced)*, /s/ *(voiceless)* and /z/ *(voiced)*, /f/ *(voiceless)* and /v/ *(voiced)*; OK, try to make the sound /h/ be voiced, in order to make the sound /ɦ/ *(/ɦ/ is just the voiced version of /h/ if you didn't understand)*; when you be able to make the sound /ɦ/, then make this sound with the back of the tongue against the uvula, thus you're be making the sound /ʁ/.Just below some examples in IPA:

 spar – /spaʁ/